Yashrajput19/KoinX_Intern_Assignment/README.md

 **Didn't Created the "Routes" Folder because there were only 2-3 routes.**

-For Installing packages or bulding the app , run command : npm install.
+For Installing packages or building the app , run command : **npm install.**

-For Running the app , run command : npm run start on your local machine.
+For Running the app , run command : **npm run start** on your local machine.